Muftin Geckos

 The temperatures at the warmer end can reach as high as 90°F or so, but not higher.
 The cooler side must remain in the 70s.
 It is absolutely essential that the tank have a range of temperatures available.

 Also, even though leos are from desert climates, they only come out at night, and spend most of their time in much cooler, humid burrows.
 As such, it’s important not to keep your gecko in a desert terrarium.
 They need adequate humidity to shed properly (keep an eye on those toes!).
-I even mist my guys a couple times a day when I know they are about to shed.
-Also, as they are nocturnal, they don’t strictly need UV lighting.
-However, it is a good idea to have a small, low-watt UV light on a timer to simulate the day/night cycle anyway- it’s been shown to increase breeding activity and stimulate appetite.
+I even mist my guys when I know they are about to shed.
+Also, I just recently learned that many veterinary professionals do consider leopard geckos as requiring UVB exposure.
+Thus, it would be best to have your little friend on day-night cycle with a low wattage UVB bulb that is changed out at least every 6 months.

 Diet